RC Airplanes Simplified

 The building of radio controlled airplanes from a plan, is somewhat different, as compared to building from a kit.

-If you prefer, you can make your own kit, by cutting out all the parts, or you can use our Custom Laser Cutting Service-please click here for further information.
+If you prefer, you can make your own kit, by cutting out all the parts, or you can use a custom laser cutting service.
+See how to select a supplier to custom make the parts by visiting this page.

 If you decide to produce your own kit, then you must transfer the part shapes to balsa and ply.